-Vertigo is a false sensation of motion that can be described as spinning, tilting, or motion sickness.
-Vertigo occurrence is divided into two categories based on the underlying cause.
-Central vertigo refers to the symptom being caused somewhere in the central nervous system.
+Vertigo is a false sensation of motion that can be a feeling of spinning, tilting, or motion sickness.
+It has two categories based on the underlying cause.
+Central vertigo refers to the symptom that originates somewhere in the central nervous system.
 Today we’re going to talk about peripheral vertigo, which has the inner ear as its cause.
-What are some conditions that lead to vertigo and is there a natural, drug-free way to find relief?
+What are some conditions that lead to the false sensation of movement and is there a natural, drug-free way to find relief?
 Read on to learn more about the more common type of vertigo – peripheral vertigo.

 With this in mind, we’re going to look at 4 conditions associated with peripheral vertigo.